yuu511/homura/README.md

-libcurl is expected to be compiled with openSSL. if compiled with gnutls, please add option GNUTLS to meson:
+libcurl is expected to be compiled with openSSL. if compiled with gnuTLS, please add option GNUTLS to meson:
 ```
 meson setup -DGNUTLS builddir
 ```